Cap Camarat

 Where to stay to stroll around Cap Camarat?

 To discover Cap Camarat, there’s nothing like booking a stay in an establishment that offers comfort and entertainment.
 This is particularly true of campsites, which are the perfect accommodation option for families, couples and groups of friends.
-Domaine de Miremer, a campsite in the Var region, opens its doors to you on the outskirts of Saint-Tropez.
-You’ll not only enjoy a choice of cosy accommodation and a large water park with swimming pool, but you’ll also benefit from a dream location.
-Port Grimaud is where you’ll be staying for those nights or weeks.
-It takes just a few minutes to reach the Var’s most beautiful tourist sites.
-Domaine de Miremer is 24 kilometers from Cap Camarat.
+Camping Miremer, a campsite in the Var region, opens its doors to you near Saint-Tropez.
+Not only will you benefit from the choice and cosy accommodation and a large water park with swimming pool, but you’ll also enjoy a dream location.
+It’s in Port Grimaud that you’ll be staying for those nights or weeks.
+It’s only a few minutes’ drive to the Var’s most beautiful tourist sites.
+Camping Miremer is 24 kilometers from Cap Camarat.
 You’ll be able to get away from it all before returning to the campsite to recharge your batteries in the accommodation of your choice.
 Book a rental at our campsite now!

 Read more